JuliaSzymanska/Mobile_Systems/README.md

 ## About

-Repository contains five exercies for an university course - Android programming.
+This repository contains five exercies for an university course - Android programming.